-Detailed Trial Visit Timeline 2

-INTRODUCTION

 What is the purpose of this trial?
-4

 How is the trial going to work?
 4

-Recruitment and eligibility screening 4
+1. Recruitment and screening 4

-Allocation to a study group 4
+2. Random assignment to two-doses of either ChAdOx1 MERS vaccine or a 'placebo' 4

-Follow up
+3. Follow up

 Who is sponsoring, organising and funding the research?
-4
+5

 Length of your participation in the study

 Can I take part?
-5

 What is the vaccine being tested?
 6

 What doses of vaccine are used in this trial?

+Will there be any placebo vaccines?
 7

-What does 'blinded' mean?
-7
+How will the study be 'blinded' so that you do not know what vaccine you have received?

-Previous experience with other ChAdOx1-based vaccines 7
+Previous experience with other ChAdOx1-based vaccines

-Oxford/AstraZeneca COVID-19 vaccine 7
+Oxford/AstraZeneca COVID-19 vaccine

-Other ChAdOx1 vaccines 8
+Other ChAdOx1 vaccines

 Do I have to take part?
 8

 What will happen if I decide to take part?
-8

-Online pre-screening questionnaire 8
+Online pre-screening questionnaire

+OPTIONAL: Home stool sampling

+Trial visit timeline

-Considerations before taking part in this study 9
+Considerations before taking part in this study

 Other vaccinations or medications during the study

-COVID-19 9
+COVID-19

-Private insurance 10
+Private insurance

-Contraception 10
+Contraception

 Pregnancy

 What should I avoid during the trial?
-10

 Blood donation

 Taking part in other clinical trials

-Are there any risks from the ChAdOx1 NipahB vaccine?
+Are there any risks from the ChAdOx1 MERS vaccine?

 Vaccine site 'local' reactions

 General reactions

 How common were reactions in other clinical trials using ChAdOx1 based vaccines?

 Serious rare blood clot disorder with similar vaccines

+Capillary leak syndrome

 Other serious vaccine reactions

 Unknown/unexpected side effects

-Potential interaction with adenovirus-based vaccines (such as the Oxford/AstraZeneca COVID-19 and Ja
+Potential interaction with adenovirus-based vaccines (such as the Oxford/AstraZeneca COVID

-COVID-19 vaccines)
+and Janssen COVID-19 vaccines)

 Are there any other potential risks from taking part in the trial?

 Blood samples

 Incidental medical findings

 What are the advantages of taking part?

 Will I be paid for taking part in this trial?

 What if new information becomes available?

 What happens if I don't want to carry on with the trial?

 What will happen to any samples I give during the trial?

 Will any genetic tests be done?

 What if something goes wrong?

+Complaints statement

-Complaints statement Would my taking part in this trial be kept confidential?
+Would my taking part in this trial be kept confidential?

 What will happen to my data?

+איוומג איוו וומטטר וווא עמנמ: т/

-TOPS database registration
+TOPS database registration 17

 What will happen to the results of the research study?

 Who has reviewed the study?
+18

-Further information and contact details
+Further information and contact details 18